-We are currently working with undergraduate and graduate students and volunteers across six campuses to transcribe recipe manuscripts, and our efforts have already led us to complete versions of works by Johanna St. John, Anne Fanshawe, Jane Baber, Elizabeth Bulkeley, ‘Mrs Corlyon’, Frances Catchmay, and Margaret Baker.
+We are currently working with undergraduate and graduate students and volunteers across a dozen campuses to transcribe recipe manuscripts, and our efforts have already led us to complete versions of works by Johanna St. John, Anne Fanshawe, Jane Baber, Elizabeth Bulkeley, ‘Mrs Corlyon’, Frances Catchmay, and Margaret Baker, among others.

 We are currently using the Folger Shakespeare Library’s Dromio platform in our classrooms, and in the past we used the Textual Communities Platform.
 All completed transcriptions are encoded by basic XML tagging, adhere to the standards of the Text Encoding Initiative (TEI) and are double- or even triple-keyed.